Poudingue/Fbx2Mitsuba/README.md

 - Other cameras
 - Background color/light
 - Colored specular
+- Some bumpmap seem to be referencing other textures.
+Investigate.
 - Some advanced texture-based characteristics are not yet supported
 - Object depending on a hierarchy won't be included in the final scene (yet), to avoid problems with placement.